The 2014 Ram 1500 Eco Diesel

 Let’s talk exterior, what a great looking truck!
 With the 2014 Ram 1500 being the Motor Trend’s 2014 Truck of the Year, I expected nothing less when inspecting everything about the exterior.
 This truck has that typical Ram Truck bold look from the front but has a square look that makes this truck very intriguing.
 They finally made the Rambox Cargo Management System functional with the keyless entry.
 So all valuables that are placed inside will be secure when you lock your truck.
+If you find yourself locked out of your truck then just call a locksmith dublin for help.
 Another feature that also lends itself to the good looks for this Ram Truck is the very innovative Active Air Grille Shutters.
 Since technology has come so far on vehicles this one intrigues me the most as of late.
 The grilles automatically open and shut when the truck needs to be cooled.
 The grilles also shut at high speeds to reduce drag, which also helps gain more miles per gallon and saving money at the pump.

 I didn’t get any real time behind the wheel of this beast but it’s rated at 20 City MPG and 28 HWY MPG.
 I can certainly tell that all signs lead to a truck that fits the bill of finally getting some decent gas mileage.
 The towing capacity of the 3.0L Eco-Diesel V6 is also very eye opening, rated at towing almost 10,000-lbs.
 I feel like there’s certainly some work this beast could put out.